 Syritha Robinson recently joined Educare DC in the fall of 2019 as the organization’s first advocacy director.
 She is responsible for leading Educare DC’s federal and local early childhood advocacy work – including representing Educare DC and working with other coalitions, such as DC Under 3, and identifying hearings that staff and parents can advocate for better early childhood education.
 Previously, she worked at Education Trust, where she managed a portfolio of diverse state and local partnerships working to close the opportunity gap by leveraging the Every Student Succeeds Act.
 She also supported the Education Trust in launching their early childhood portfolio of work.
 Prior to that Syritha was an education policy analyst at National Governors Association and a middle school teacher.
 She received both her bachelor’s and master’s degree from the University of Connecticut and JD from George Washington University.

-Hannah Urrey joined Educare DC in October 2016 as the organization’s first development director.
-In this role, Ms. Urrey has created a robust fundraising operation from the ground up, including the creation of new infrastructure, tools, systems, and processes to support ambitious fundraising growth.
-In her first three years, she raised more than $2.6M in charitable contributions, nearly doubling annual charitable revenue.
+Ms. Hannah Urrey joined Educare DC in October 2016 as the organization’s first development director and member of the senior leadership team.
+In this role, Ms. Urrey has created a robust fundraising operation from the ground up, including creating new operational infrastructure, building relationships with foundations and individual donors, and engaging the board of directors to support ambitious fundraising growth.
+In her first three years, she raised more than $2.6M in charitable contributions, more than doubling the organization’s annual charitable revenue.
 She also oversees external communications, including print, digital, social media, and in 2019 led the organization’s website redesign.
 Previously, Ms. Urrey served as associate for communications in the Office of Gift Planning at the University of Maryland, College Park, and in various fundraising and communication capacities at Friends of the National Arboretum.
 She holds a bachelor’s degree in theatre with a certificate in nonprofit management from Hollins University in Roanoke, Virginia.
-She recently completed Princeton AlumniCorps’ professional development program, Emerging Leaders, which supports leaders in the nonprofit and public sectors develop leadership capabilities and management skills to advance their professional contributions.
+She recently completed Princeton AlumniCorps’ professional development program, Emerging Leaders, which supports leaders in the nonprofit and public sectors as they develop leadership capabilities and management skills to advance their professional contributions.